ShowayLiao/LiMR/README.md

 Once you start the training, the model will be saved in `./logs_and_models` which you can define in config file named `OUTPUT_ROOT_DIR`.
 After training, testing will be automatically performed and the results will be saved in same directory.
 You can also only start the testing by `main_test.py` after changing the default model path.

 ### Results
-Visualization and numerical results can be seen as follows.
+Visualized and numerical results can be seen as follows.
 You can download the best model from [here]().
 More details can be found in [paper]().
 <p align="center">
   <img src=assets/image/aebads.png width="100%">
 </p>